Welcome to Year 3

-Welcome back, it is hard to believe that we are already into the second part of the autumn term already.
-Since September we have already seen a significant difference in the quality of the children’s work and in their attitude towards learning.
-We are incredibly proud of their achievements and look forward to another action packed term.
+Welcome back, it is hard to believe that we are already into the Spring term.
+So far this term the children have participated in an Egyptian Day and a Science Day.
+Both days were a real success and the children thoroughly enjoyed these opportunities.
 As you are aware the purpose of this letter is to provide you with information and reminders which we hope you and child will find useful.

 In our year group this term we will have the following adults:

 Miss Baldwin (Year 3 Phase Leader and Beech class teacher) Mr Bolton (Rowan class) Miss Hong (Hawthorn)

 Mrs Hinton (Hawthorn class) Mr Stallwood (Willow class)

-Mrs Savage (Lead TA) Mrs Ludlow (Willow) Mrs O’Connor (Hawthorn)
+Mrs Savage (Lead TA) Mrs Bickmore (Rowan) Mrs Ludlow (Willow) Mrs O’Connor (Hawthorn)